bemayer/REAL/README.md

 # TokenManager - Asset Tokenization on Solana

-> A lightweight Solana program for tokenizing assets with ISIN identifiers and transfer restrictions using SPL Token-2022's transfer hooks.

 TokenManager is a tokenization project built on Solana that helps with digitizing financial assets.
 It uses SPL Token 2022 features to implement basic transfer rules and whitelist functionality.

 ## Features